Parallel Selected Inversion for Space-Time Gaussian Markov Random Fields

 \subsection{Computing the variance}

 We can find the marginal variances by conditioning on fixed effects as

 where $\Var(\vect{\beta})=\vect{S}^{-1}$ can be computed from the Schur complement as mentioned earlier.
 We see that the only additional computation is $\diag(\vect{Q}_{uu}^{-1})$, as everything else is already computed.
-We will extend Rao-Blackwellized Monte Carlo approach discussed in \citet{siden2018efficient} to extract the diagonal of the posterior covariance of $\vect{u}$ in parallel.
+We will use Rao-Blackwellized Monte Carlo approach discussed in \citet{siden2018efficient} to extract the diagonal of the posterior covariance $\diag(\Var(\vect{u}))$ in parallel.
 The resulting algorithm can be derived both recursively and non-recursively.
 We will define an algorithm on $\vect{Q}$, but we can apply the algorithm directly on $\vect{Q}$ or on its submatrices, for example $\vect{Q}_{uu}$.